 This is the third part of a series exploring the history, technology, and partnerships of Envisible, a sustainable food procurement company aiming to make supply chains more transparent.
-Read parts one, two, and four.
+Read parts one, two, four, and five.

 Food procurement company Envisible encompasses every level of the supply chain, working to ensure the seafood it supplies to grocery stores is fully traceable from catch to shelf.
 That mission was inspired by the founders’ past work to empower food producers with vital digital skills and tools.